-The Human league formed in 1977 and after getting off to a promising start with the hit single Being Boiled in 1978, the British synthpop act were denied further chart success until 1981.
-The video clip features a slightly faster 1982 remix of Being Boiled.
-There is no doubt that Steve Strange must have been heavily influenced by this track for the creation of Visage's hit single Fade To Grey.
+The Human league formed in 1977, and after getting off to a promising start with the hit single Being Boiled in 1978, the British synthpop act were denied further chart success until 1981.
+There is no doubt that Steve Strange must have been heavily influenced by Being Boiled for the creation of Visage's hit single Fade To Grey.

 Following on from their experimental first album, Reproduction, Travelogue was a more focused, poppy album, and if you thought you could hear any similarities to OMD's Architecture & Morality, then that would be down to producer Richard Mainwaring who worked on both albums, with OMD's release coming around a year later.

 At times it sounded like someone had asked Kraftwerk to produce a disco tune, although that ain't no bad thing and makes for an interesting listen.
 Founding members Martyn Ware and Ian Craig Marsh were still experimenting with their sound on Travelogue, before leaving to form Heaven 17 with Glenn Gregory.

 Frontman Phil Oakey teamed-up with Joanne Catherall and Susan Ann Solley for the third Human League album, Dare, which proved that in terms of commercial success, at least, Oakey was better off without Ware and Marsh.

 Of course, it was the Dare album that everyone remembers, mainly for the chart-topping single Don't You Want Me, which contains some of the best-remembered opening lyrics in the history of pop music, "You were working as a waitress in a cocktail bar".
 This is testament to Oakey's pop music writing skills.
 Producer Martin Rushent helped to give the polish needed to combine those simple, but effective lyrics with an accessible, melodic pop sound.